 The type that you use to define a table must exist before you can create the table.
 Similarly, you define a type hierarchy before you define a corresponding table hierarchy.
 To establish the relationships between specific subtables and supertables in a table hierarchy, use the UNDER keyword.
-The following CREATE TABLE statements define the simple table hierarchy that Figure 22: Example of the relationship between type hierarchy and table hierarchy on page 121 shows.
+The following CREATE TABLE statements define the simple table hierarchy that Figure 22: Example of the relationship between type hierarchy and table hierarchy on page 118 shows.
 The examples in this section assume that the person_t, employee_t, and sales_rep_t types already exist.

-'''

-CREATE TABLE person OF TYPE person_t;
+''' CREATE TABLE person OF TYPE person_t;

 CREATE TABLE employee OF TYPE employee_t UNDER person;

-CREATE TABLE sales_rep OF TYPE sales_rep_t UNDER employee;
+CREATE TABLE sales_rep OF TYPE sales_rep_t UNDER employee; '''

-'''

 The person, employee, and sales_rep tables are defined on the person_t, employee_t, and sales_rep_t types, respectively.
 Thus, for every type in the type hierarchy, a corresponding table exists in the table hierarchy.
 In addition, the relationship between the tables of a table hierarchy must match the relationship between the types of the type hierarchy.
-For example, the employee table inherits from person table in the same way that the employee_t type inherits from the person_t type, and the sales_rep table inherits from the employee table in the same way that the sales_rep_t type inherits from the employee_t type.
+For example, the employee table inherits from person table in the same way that the employee_t type inherits from the person_t type, and the sales_rep_t able inherits from the employee_t type.

 Subtables automatically inherit all inheritable properties that are added to supertables.
 Therefore, you can add or alter the properties of a supertable at any time and the subtables automatically inherit the changes.
-For more information, see Modify table behavior in a table hierarchy on page 124.
+For more information, see Modify table behavior in a table hierarchy on page 121.

 Important: You must have the UNDER privilege on the supertable before you can create a subtable that inherits the properties of the supertable.
-For more information, see Under privileges for typed tables on page 66.
+For more information, see Under privileges for typed tables on page 65.